-Alcohol crosses into the placenta and causes irreversible intellectual and physical damage to your child, says KK Women's and Children's Hospital's Obstetrics & Gynaecology Department.
+Trying to conceive?
+See how alcohol affects you and your baby, says KK Women's and Children's Hospital's Obstetrics & Gynaecology Department.

-If you are considering that late night drink, think again.
+If you are trying to conceive and considering that late night drink, think again.
 Alcohol use can give rise to fetal alcohol syndrome (FAS) which is a combination of permanent physical and mental defects.

 Alcohol crosses into the placenta and causes irreversible intellectual damage resulting in